galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 ### Relevance of deep learning in Bioinformatics
 Deep learning is an established tool in finding patterns in big data for multiple fields of research such as computer vision, image analysis, drug response prediction, protein structure prediction and so on.
 Different research areas use different architectures of neural network which are suitable to their respective data.
 For example, in computer vision and image analysis, convolutional neural network (CNN) is popular and produces state-of-the-art results, for drug response prediction, graph convutional neural network is often used, recurrent neural network is useful for identifying motif in protein sequences and so on.
 The table below shows more examples of neural networks which are popular with different fields of bioinformatics.
 These use-cases of deep learning prove that it is essential to explore deep learning algorithms to find patterns in big data in biology.
+More details can be found in [Deep learning in bioinformatics: Introduction, application, and perspective in the big data era](https://www.sciencedirect.com/science/article/pii/S1046202318303256)

 ![data](../../images/dl_bioinformatics.png "Different architectures of neural networks for different fields of bioinformatics")

 ## Get training and test datasets

 The datasets used for this tutorial contains gene expression profiles of humans suffering from two diseases (cancer) - [acute myeloid leukemia (AML)](https://en.wikipedia.org/wiki/Acute_myeloid_leukemia) and [acute lymphoblastic leukemia (ALL)](https://en.wikipedia.org/wiki/Acute_lymphoblastic_leukemia).
 The aim of this tutorial is to differentiate between these two diseases (predicting the specific cancer) by learning unique patterns in gene expression profiles of cancer patients.
 The data is divided into 2 parts - one for training and another for predicting.
 Each part contains two datasets - one has the gene expression profiles and another has labels (type of cancer).
 The size of the training data (`X_train.csv`) is (38, 7129) where 38 is the number of cancer patients and 7129 is the number of genes.
-The data contains gene expression for all the genes (7129 genes).
+The data contains gene expression for all the genes (7129).
 The label data (`y_train.csv`) has size (38, 1) contains the information of the type of cancer for each cancer patient (label encoding is 0 for ALL and 1 for AML).
 The test data (`X_test.csv`) has size (34, 7129) containing the same genes for 34 different cancer patients.
 The label data for test is `y_test.csv` and has size (34, 1).
 The neural network, which will be formulated in the remaining part of the tutorial, learns on the training data to create a trained model.
 The prediction ability of this model is evaluated on the test data (which is unseen during training to get an unbiased estimate of prediction ability).
 These datasets are uploaded to Galaxy by following the steps defined below:

 > ### {% icon hands_on %} Hands-on: Data upload
 >